WasheeWashee/azure-database-migration538/README.md

 ### Milestone 3: Migrate to Azure SQL Database

-In this milestone, we aimed to transition the database onto Azure's cloud ecosystem through a data migration process.
+In this milestone, we aim to transition the database onto Azure's cloud ecosystem through a data migration process.

 #### Preparation for Migration (Tasks 1-3)